-Proper data protection requires your active engagement, as well as that of your administrators and users.
-Your project data stored within Azure DevOps is only as secure as the end-user access points.
+Proper data protection requires active engagement from you, your administrators, and your users.
+Your project data stored in Azure DevOps is only as secure as the user access points.
 Match the level of permission strictness and granularity for those organizations with your project's sensitivity level.

 Classify your data

-Use Azure Active Directory (Azure AD) to manage your organization's access to Azure DevOps.
-Azure AD provides another way to improve the security of your users' credentials.
-Azure AD allows your IT department to manage its end-user access policy, password complexity, password refreshes, and expiration if the user leaves your organization.
-Through Active Directory federation, you can directly link Azure AD to your organization's central directory, so you have only one location to manage these details for your enterprise.
+Microsoft Entra ID allows your IT department to manage its user access policy, password complexity, password refreshes, and expiration when users leave your organization.
+Through Active Directory federation, you can directly link Microsoft Entra ID to your organization's central directory, so you have only one location to manage these details for your enterprise.

-The following table compares Microsoft account and Azure AD characteristics relative to Azure DevOps access:
+The following table compares Microsoft account and Microsoft Entra characteristics relative to Azure DevOps access:

 Require two-factor authentication

 You might want to restrict access to your organization by requiring more than one factor to sign in.
-You can require multiple factors with Azure AD.
+You can require multiple factors by using Microsoft Entra ID.
 For example, you can require phone authentication, in addition to a username and password, for all authentication requests.

 For sensitive projects, you can use BitLocker on your Windows laptop or desktop computer.
 BitLocker encrypts the entire drive on which Windows and your data reside.
 When BitLocker is enabled, it automatically encrypts any file you save on that drive.
-If your laptop or desktop machine falls into the wrong hands, BitLocker prevents unauthorized access of local copies of data from your projects.
+If your computer falls into the wrong hands, BitLocker prevents unauthorized access of local copies of data from your projects.

 Limit use of alternate authentication credentials

-The default authentication mechanism for Git-related tooling is alternate authentication (sometimes referred to as basic authentication).
-This mechanism allows the end user to set up an alternate username and password for use during Git command-line operations.
-This username and password combination can also be used to access any other data for which that user has permissions.
+The default authentication mechanism for Git-related tooling is alternate authentication (sometimes called basic authentication).
+This mechanism allows a user to set up an alternate username and password for use during Git command-line operations.
+The user can use this username/password combination to access any other data for which that user has permissions.
 By its nature, alternate authentication credentials are less secure than the default federated authentication.

 Secure access to your organization

-Azure AD provides the ability for administrators to control access to Azure resources and applications such as Azure DevOps.
-With conditional access control in place, Azure AD checks for the specific conditions you set for a user to access an application.
-After access requirements are met, the user is authenticated and can access the application.
+Administrators can use Microsoft Entra ID to control access to Azure resources and applications, such as Azure DevOps.
+With conditional access control in place, Microsoft Entra ID checks for the specific conditions that you set for a user to access an application.
+After the user meets access requirements, the user is authenticated and can access the application.

 Azure DevOps supports enforcing certain types of conditional access policies (for example, IP fencing) for custom Azure DevOps authentication mechanisms.
-These mechanisms include personal access tokens, alternate authentication, OAuth, and SSH keys.
-If your users are accessing Azure DevOps through a third-party client, only IP-based policies (IPv4 based only) are honored.
+These mechanisms include personal access tokens, alternate authentication, OAuth, and Secure Shell (SSH) keys.
+If your users access Azure DevOps through a third-party client, only IPv4-based policies are honored.